Olin College of Engineering is on a 75-acre campus in the suburban setting of Needham, Massachusetts, not far from Boston.

 College is like a home away from home.
 Whether you're walking to class or coming back from late-night studying (or partying!), it's important to feel safe on campus.

-Franklin W. Olin College of Engineering is patroled 24 hours a day by trained security.
-The Franklin W. Olin College of Engineering campus has emergency telephones or alarms for students to use anytime of day or night.
-Campus housing is secure and dorms can only be accessed with secure key cards.
+Olin College of Engineering is patroled 24 hours a day by trained security.
+The Olin College of Engineering campus has emergency telephones or alarms for students to use anytime of day or night.
+Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.

 Want to visit but can't make the trip?
-Explore Franklin W. Olin College of Engineering's campus without leaving home by taking a virtual campus tour
+Explore Olin College of Engineering's campus without leaving home by taking a virtual campus tour

 Non-Resident / International Students